scala/scala3/docs/docs/usage/scaladoc/settings.md

 Snippet compiler arguments provide a way to configure snippet checking.

-This setting accept list of arguments in format: args := arg{,arg}
+This setting accepts a list of arguments in the format: args := arg{,arg}
 arg := [path=]flag
-where path is a prefix of source paths to members to which argument should be set.
+where the path is a prefix of source paths to members to which argument should be set.

-If path is not present, argument will be used as default.
+If the path is not present, the argument will be used as the default for all unmatched paths.

 Available flags:
 compile - Enables snippet checking. nocompile - Disables snippet checking. fail - Enables snippet checking, asserts that snippet doesn't compile.

-You can read more about snippet compiler [here](snippetCompiler.md)
+The fail flag comes in handy for snippets that present that some action would eventually fail during compilation, e. g.
+[Opaques page](docs/reference/other-new-features/opaques.html)

+Example usage:

+`-snippet-compiler:my/path/nc=nocompile,my/path/f=fail,compile`

+Which means:

+all snippets in files under directory `my/path/nc` should not be compiled at all all snippets in files under directory `my/path/f` should fail during compilation all other snippets should compile successfully

 ##### -Ysnippet-compiler-debug